 - Just in case your viewers click off early, make sure you get all your main points in the first half of the video.

-- Whether written or spoken, include a CLEAR call to action.
+- Whether written or a spoken voiceover, include a CLEAR call to action.

 - Make sure you take full advantage of your platform (e.g. if you’re posting on YouTube, use overlays to optimize your video).

 If you are looking for a video production agency, like Levitate Media, we’ve produced over 10,000 live and animated videos for clients in a wide variety of industries.
 Already have a production department within your organization?
 No problem!
 With our nationwide network, we have the ability to execute live video shoots that would otherwise be costly or time-consuming for in-house employees.
 Some of our largest accounts are with Enterprise organizations where we directly support in-house video / creative teams.